How To Avoid 6 Common Board Member Mistakes

 If the board notices that a member is getting too heated during a board meeting or is contradicting the board’s decision, it’s appropriate – and necessary – to address the issue immediately.
 It’s important to have one of the board members or the collective board rein in the colleague.
 It is great for a community to see healthy discussions and disagreements, but once a decision has been made the community needs to see that the board is moving forward together.

 Want more board tips?
 Download our infographic, 6 Principles for a Better Board Meeting.

-Solution: Working in partnership with a trusted HOA management company
+Solution: Working in partnership with a trusted association management company

 In a good partnership, boards understand their roles and responsibilities, and association managers understand theirs, too.
 Each one lets the other do their job.

 Mistake: Leaping before learning